-The Type of Projects That Ghostwriters Work On
+Type of Ghostwritten Projects

-Writing a book from scratch involves more of a writer’s time, and therefore cost more, than fleshing out a short e-book that has been partially written.
-A client who’s looking to have a full book written can expect to pay anywhere from $20,000 to $200,000—and up.
+Writing a book from scratch involves more of a writer’s time, and therefore costs more, than fleshing out a short e-book or polishing a partially written manuscript.
+A client who’s looking to have a full-length book written can expect to pay anywhere from $20,000 to $200,000—and up.
 A short e-book could cost anywhere from $2,000 to $12,000.

 Again, every project is different.
-The timeframe will depend on how much source material has been compiled, how much additional research has to be done, and how many drafts are needed to capture the author’s voice.
+The time-frame depends on how much source material has been compiled, how much additional research has to be done, and how many drafts are needed to capture the author’s voice.
 Some projects, like speech writing and corporate communications, are driven by firm deadlines and often have quick turnarounds.
 On the other hand, book projects, especially serious, idea-driven works, can take months and sometimes years to complete.

 Finding a Ghostwriter